wolejnr/100-Days-of-Code-Journal/log.md

 **Thoughts**
 * Seems like MaterializeCSS can help me build a state of the art profile site as against the popular Bootstrap
 * I will thus explore and use the documentation to build a new profile page.

+### Day 55: February 24, 2018

+**Today's Progress**: Completed seventy challenges under Basic JavaScript from FreeCodeCamp.

+**Thoughts**
+* Can't wait to walk through the length and breadth of JavaScript...